cormullion/juliamonomaster/website/download.md

 Then double-click on the font files and click Install on each one.

 #### Linux - on the command line

+For Arch Linux, there is also a [package in the AUR](https://aur.archlinux.org/packages/ttf-juliamono/).

 Locate your font folder.
 Might be one of: